Blue Haven - San Remo

 Blue Haven - San Remo hosts a young demographic, positioning it in the bottom quartile nationwide

-At 34 years, Blue Haven - San Remo's median age is somewhat lower than Greater Sydney's average of 37 years, and it is considerably younger than Australia's median age of 38 years.
-Relative to Greater Sydney, Blue Haven - San Remo has a higher concentration of residents aged 5-14 (14.2%) but fewer residents aged 35-44 (12.1%).
-Between the 2021 Census and now, the population aged 75-84 has grown from 4.5% to 5.2%, while the population aged 45-54 has declined from 13.1% to 11.7%.
-Population forecasts for Blue Haven - San Remo in 2041 indicate substantial demographic changes, with the strongest projected growth in the 85+ cohort (105%), adding 204 residents to reach 399.
-Senior residents aged 65 and above will drive 97% of population growth, underscoring trends towards demographic aging.
-Conversely, population declines are projected for the cohorts aged 55-64 and 35-44.
+Blue Haven - San Remo's median age is 34 years, which is lower than Greater Sydney's average of 37 years and considerably younger than Australia's median age of 38 years.
+Compared to Greater Sydney, Blue Haven - San Remo has a higher proportion of residents aged 5-14 (14.2%) but fewer residents aged 35-44 (12.1%).
+Between the 2021 Census and the present day, the proportion of residents aged 75 to 84 has grown from 4.5% to 5.2%, while the proportion of residents aged 45 to 54 has declined from 13.1% to 11.7%.
+By 2041, population forecasts indicate significant demographic changes for Blue Haven - San Remo.
+The 85+ cohort is projected to grow by 105%, adding 204 residents to reach a total of 399.
+Residents aged 65 and above will drive 97% of the population growth, highlighting trends towards demographic aging.
+Conversely, population declines are projected for the 55-64 and 35-44 age cohorts.

 Frequently Asked Questions - Age